Fiber optic drone: Characteristics

+An operator controls the drone via ultra-thin fiber optic wire which unspools from the drone as it flies to its target.

+Advantages of these drones include immunity to jamming as compared to traditional radio drones, higher data rates from the drone, even from locations where radio contact is poor, with the signal not revealing operator's or drone's location by radio direction finding, and less power required to communicate, so they can be used to idle on the ground for ambushes.

+Fiber optic drones are cheap to construct, only costing a few hundred dollars to manufacture ($300-$400 per The Guardian), and can be assembled from components produced via 3D printing and sourced from commercially available electronics.
+Once equipped with an explosive payload such as a grenade, they can be used in attacks against systems that are many times more expensive than themselves.
+Operators can manually and precisely steer the drones using uncompressed video footage sent through the fiber optic cables from 4K resolution first person view (FPV) cameras on the drones.
+While small drones are limited in the damage that they can individually inflict, many drones deployed at once can overwhelm defense systems.

+Disadvantages include reduced range, payload and maneuverability compared to wireless drones, and the fiber-optic cord can get tangled or even broken off.
+These drones are very vulnerable to turbulent weather conditions owing to their lightweight build.

 History

 In the early 2000’s, US military research agency DARPA developed an idea for a loitering munition controlled by fiber-optic cable under the Close Combat Lethal Recon program, but it was never fielded.

 During the Russo-Ukrainian war both Ukraine and Russia rely on electronic warfare to defeat radio-controlled FPV drones.
 Jammers are used on trenches and vehicles.
 Pocket-size jammers for soldiers were also developed.
 Fiber optic FPV drones were first fielded by Russia in the spring of 2024 and by Ukraine soon after.
 Maximum strike ranges have increased over time, with Russian fiber optic drones hitting areas of Kramatorsk more than 19 kilometres behind the front lines in October 2025.